-This is a factor actually that affects all commodities.
-Likewise for sugar, low levels of stocks indicate strong demand, weak supply or a combination of the two.
+Granted, this is a factor that affects all commodities.
+It’s no different for sugar, as low levels of stock indicate strong demand, weak supply or a combination of the two.
 Because of the long supply cycle of sugar, whenever there is a problem in terms of storing the sugar commodities, then there is also a significant effect in sugar price.

 2. Inflation of the US dollar

-US dollar is the main currency, which people use in financial transactions.
-This actually is the same for most of the commodities and especially for sugar as sugar derivatives are priced in dollars both in London and New York.
+The US dollar is the main currency that people use in financial transactions.
+Again, that’s the same for most commodities, but it’s especially true for sugar as sugar derivatives are priced in dollars both in London and New York.
 A decrease in the value of US dollar relative to a commodity buyer’s currency can cause headache to the finance counselors of trading companies.
 Why?
-Because in this way the one who buys should spend less of their own currency for a certain amount of the commodity.
-A less expensive commodity is the reason for an increase in the demand and as well in the price.
+Because then the one who buys should spend less of their own currency for a certain amount of the commodity.
+A less expensive commodity is the reason for an increase in the demand and in the price.
+Tricky, no?

-Another important factor which influences the price of sugar is oil price.
-This is because sugar can be considered an energy source.
+Another important factor which influences the price of sugar is the price of oil.
+That’s because sugar can be considered an energy source.
 The value of an energy source depends on the caloric value of the source and the energy price.
 The latter is dominated by the oil price.
 This is not theory; in practice the sugar cane farmers in Brazil can produce sugar or ethanol from their cane.
-The ethanol, competes with gasoline in the transport fuel market.
-Thus a decrease in gasoline’s price will also mean a decrease in ethanol prices and hence less demand on sugar cane to produce ethanol, thus potentially an oversupply of raw sugar.
-And an abundance of raw sugar wil bring sugar prices down.
+Ethanol competes with gasoline in the transport fuel market.
+Thus, a decrease in gasoline’s price will also mean a decrease in ethanol prices and hence less demand on sugar cane to produce ethanol, thus potentially an oversupply of raw sugar.
+An abundance of raw sugar will bring sugar prices down.

 4. Weather conditions

-As mentioned before countries with warm climate produce sugar mainly.
-However, imagine that a warm climate can also be “too warm” for sugar.
-A drought in Brazil, for example, can damage sugar canes and make the production cycle roll slower.
-While too warm atmosphere can cause problems, also wet weather is not ideal for producing sugar.
+As mentioned before, it’s mainly countries with warm climates that produce sugar.
+However, imagine that a warm climate can also be “too warm”.
+A drought in Brazil, for example, can damage sugar canes and make the production cycle significantly slower.
+While too warm atmosphere can cause problems, wet weather is also not ideal for producing sugar.
 Sugar canes require dry atmosphere.
 Malfunctions in the production cycle due to weather conditions are another driving factor in sugar price.

-Governmental contributions and import tariffs are playing also a role in the game of sugar trading.
+Governmental contributions and import tariffs play their part in the game of sugar trading.
 Governments have twisted the sugar markets and the result is the excessive production of sugar cane.
-Europe today is the second larger sugar exporter in the world.
-In US though, import tariffs are meant to protect domestic farmers, so prices for US consumers have been raised.
-This is also why US consumers now are looking for different types of sweeteners.
+Europe today is the second largest sugar exporter in the world.
+In the US though, import tariffs are meant to protect domestic farmers, so prices for US consumers have been raised.
+Which is also why US consumers are looking for different types of sweeteners.

 6. Consumption trends

 Most of us like sugar.
-Sugar is everywhere it provides us physical energy and makes food taste good.
-As the world population is growing the sugar consumption is most likely to grow.
+It is everywhere, providing us physical energy and making food taste good.
+As the world population grows, sugar consumption is most likely to grow as well.
 But sugar is also responsible for various health concerns such as obesity, diabetes and dental health.
-Governments and institutions have started educating consumers and as a result consumers are becoming more aware of the health aspects of sugar.
+Governments and institutions have started educating consumers and as a result, consumers are becoming more aware of the adverse health aspects of sugar.
 Since the trends for healthier nutrition gets more momentum in the mature sugar markets, this could possibly slow down the growth in sugar demand in the future.

 The commodity price volatility and price trends are the first thing that traders and financial managers are monitoring in their daily operations and risk management.
-The second is the exposure they have to these markets as a result of their contracts, price & margin strategies and no to forget their cash flow projections.
-In addition a large scale of hedging instruments is available such at Futures, Options and OTC where in sugar specific mechanisms play a role such as “white premium” and “polarization premium”.
+The second is the exposure they have to these markets as a result of their contracts, price & margin strategies and not to forget their cash flow projections.
+In addition, a large set of hedging instruments is available, like Futures, Options and OTC where specifically in mechanisms play a role such as “white premium” and “polarization premium”.
 These are complex processes due to the variety of variables and their dependencies and correlations.